 AKINYEMI AYINOLUWA is a Partner and Co-Founder at HighTower Solicitors and Advocates in Ikoyi, Lagos, Nigeria.
 With his practice spanning over 9 years, he specializes in representing clients in the entertainment, media, creative, digital, culture, tech, marketing, and sports industries.
 In addition, he provides a full and personal service to businesses, entrepreneurs, and high-net-worth individuals working in these and other wider commercial fields.

-Prior to qualifying as a lawyer, Akinyemi was a songwriter, composer and performer; he was the lead singer of the defunct ‘100 Degrees’ boy band.
-He prides himself in helping clients understand the value of their intellectual property rights, and also helping to build and protect incidental commercial enterprise.
+Prior to qualifying as a lawyer, Akinyemi was a songwriter, composer, and performer; he was the lead singer of the defunct ‘100 Degrees’ boy band.
+He prides himself in helping clients understand the value of their intellectual property rights and also helping to build and protect incidental commercial enterprises.

 Clients include international artists, filmmakers, event companies, advertising agencies, television companies, festival owners, internet start-ups, record and publishing companies, management companies, models, and celebrities.